Subdivision 1. Scope. The terms used in sections 237.50 to 237.56 have the meanings given them in this section.

 Subd.
 5. Exchange.
 "Exchange" means a unit area established and described by the tariff of a telephone company for the administration of telephone service in a specified geographical area, usually embracing a city, town, or village and its environs, and served by one or more central offices, together with associated facilities used in providing service within that area.

 Subd.
 6. Fund.
-"Fund" means the telecommunications access Minnesota fund established in section 237.52.
+"Fund" means the telecommunication access for communication-impaired persons fund established in section 237.52.

 Subd.
 6a.
 Hard-of-hearing.
 "Hard-of-hearing" means a hearing impairment resulting in a functional loss, but not to the extent that the individual must depend primarily upon visual communication.

 Subd.
 7. Interexchange service.
 "Interexchange service" means telephone service between points in two or more exchanges.